Coping With Grief & Loss

 Grief can also lead to physical side effects, such as loss of appetite, body aches and pains, and difficulty falling or staying asleep.
 The chronic stress many people experience from grief can increase the risk for heart attack and stroke.

-While a counsellor or therapist has the knowledge and tools to help you navigate your grief process, friends and family can offer a different level of closeness, comfort, and familiarity.
+While a counsellor or therapist has the knowledge and tools to help you navigate your grief healing process, friends and family can offer a different level of closeness, comfort, and familiarity.
 If you’re feeling lonely and isolated, friends and family can provide warmth, strength, and a shoulder to cry on.
 Don’t be afraid to ask for help or accept offers from your support team to cook, clean, or otherwise help you manage your day-to-day routine.

 Grief puts your body through persistent stress, which can trigger cravings for unhealthy meals and snacks.
 Alternatively, grief can make you lose your appetite.
 Eating lots of junk or not eating enough can leave you feeling even worse.
 Stay hydrated and make room for plenty of fruit, vegetables, whole grains, and lean protein.
+This helps in the grief healing process.

 Sleeplessness is one of the most prevalent physical side effects of mourning.
 And the loss of sleep can negatively affect the immune system, mood, focus, and more.
 Cool it on the afternoon caffeine, and take time to wind down before bed by way of gentle yoga, meditation, reading, or a bath.
 Do your best to keep sleep distractions—like clutter, TV, and your phone (not on sleep mode)—out of your bedroom.